True Stories of God's Guidance

 by Deb Matthews

 Welcome!
 Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
-This is from 1976, about God speaking to my heart about what he wanted me to do, and then following up with confirmation.
+This is from 1976, about God speaking to my heart about what He wanted me to do, and then following up with confirmation the next day.

 Copyright © 2000 by Debra K. Matthews.
 All rights reserved

 My last twelve months in Civil Air Patrol were a constant financial struggle.
 I had borrowed the money to pay my membership dues the last time, and now it was October again and time to renew.

 C.A.P. (pronounced see-ay-pee) had been home and family to me for six years, and the previous renewal, I had decided to do whatever it took to stay in.
 At the same time though, the year even before that I had become very active in my church, going places with my pastor and his wife, helping them in their ministry in various ways, as well as preaching 'non-denominational' services on C.A.P. weekends.